ShivanS93/100-days-of-code/r1-log.md

 ### R1D36

 Working on TAB data manipulation.
 Also, stuck on creating another use for remote linux server.
 And stuck on django project learning.

+### R1D37

+Using Jupyerlab to download data for New Zealand COVID data.
+Day 14 of Linux challenge was successful in creating a new user.
+Also worked on some django.